Monday, December 25, 2017

 The trail from Dhulikhel gave hikers a peaceful and panoramic view of the Himalayas.
 They also enjoy the beautiful scenery of hills, forests and typical local villages along the superb trail all the way.
 It was bright, sunny day but the snow-covered Himalayas was hidden behind the clouds.

-According to a Buddhist legend, Buddha was Prince Mahasattva in his previous lifethe youngest son of king Maharatta.
+According to a Buddhist legend, Buddha was Prince Mahasattva in his previous lifethe youngest son of King Maharatta.
 It was said that the prince offered his body to a hungry tigress here, which makes this site a holy place.
 The Stupa at Namo Buddha is believed to have kept the remains of Prince Mahasattva.

 Buddha was said to visit this village after his enlightenment.
 He made clear that he was the reincarnation of Prince Mahasattva.
 Buddha renamed this village as Namo Buddha, which literally means 'Homage to Buddha'.